Bitbucket Server 6.10 release notes

-How is an Enterprise release different from other release types?
+How is a Long Term Support release different from other release types?

-An Enterprise release for Bitbucket Server, like other releases, receives updates in the form of bug fix releases and is supported for two years.
-The main difference is that an Enterprise release gets bug fix releases throughout its two-year support window.
+A Long Term Support release for Bitbucket Server, like other releases, receives updates in the form of bug fix releases and is supported for two years.
+The main difference is that a Long Term Support release gets bug fix releases throughout its two-year support window.

 Bitbucket Server has multiple feature releases within the same year.
 Older feature releases no longer receive bug fix releases, as we focus on updating the latest feature release.

-Enterprise releases help address this with the assurance of fixes for critical bugs and security issues regardless of whether a newer feature release is already available.
-This gives you the option to stay on an Enterprise release throughout its two-year support window.
+Long Term Support releases help address this with the assurance of fixes for critical bugs and security issues regardless of whether a newer feature release is already available.
+This gives you the option to stay on a Long Term Support release throughout its two-year support window.

 Be better prepared when you upgrade to Bitbucket Server 7.0